domingopt/domingopt.github.io/_posts/2021-4-15-Machine-Learning-intro.md

   - regression
 ---

-# Introduction to Machine Learning - Classification and Prediction

 In this post the main objectives for Machine Learning and some of the key concepts will be introduced.
 You will learn:
 * How is the Machine Learning paradigm different from other programming approaches.
 * Difference of classification vs prediction problems.